scaffold-eth/scaffold-eth-2/README.md

 - [Git](https://git-scm.com/downloads)
 - [Foundryup](https://book.getfoundry.sh/getting-started/installation)

 > **Note for Windows users**.
-Foundryup is not currently supported by Powershell or Cmd.
-You will need to use [Git BASH](https://gitforwindows.org/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) as your terminal.
+Foundryup is not currently supported by Powershell or Cmd, and has issues with Git Bash.
+You will need to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) as your terminal.

 ## Quickstart